What is Secured by Design?

 - A study of Glasgow Housing Association properties claimed that there had been a saving of £18,304 in the research area due (in some part at least) to the introduction of SBD.

-- Secured By Design installation pays for itself in at the most 2 years in saved costs of crime with two alternative methods of measurement suggesting shorter periods of as little as eight months.
+- Secured By Design installation pays for itself in at the most two years in saved costs of crime with two alternative methods of measurement suggesting shorter periods of as little as eight months.

 Any product recognised by Secured by Design is certified to an independent security standard, such as PAS 24 or the Loss Presentation Certification Board (LPCB), managed by BRE.
 Any product that has not been independently tested is not recognised by SBD.